wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl-mba/protect-against-malicious-attacks-unauthorized-access-with-microsoft-edge/includes/3-intercept-malicious-attacks-defender-smartscreen.md

-Microsoft Defender SmartScreen is a service that Microsoft Edge uses to keep you safe while you browse the web.
+Microsoft Defender SmartScreen is a service that Microsoft Edge uses to help keep you safe while you browse the web.
 Microsoft Defender SmartScreen provides an early warning system against websites that might engage in phishing attacks or attempt to distribute malware through a focused attack.

 ## Benefits of Microsoft Defender SmartScreen